New Culture New Year’s 2019-20 Presenters

 In 2011, Michael became the director of Abrams Creek Center (www.abramscreekcenter.com), a retreat center in the mountains of West Virginia.
 His current passion is creating an “intentional village” there and in the nearby town – a place where people live consciously with and near one another, building a life based on personal enterprise and freedom, economic independence, and a web of social interconnectedness (http://aciv.cfnc.us).

 Ryan Taylor has a profound passion for self-growth, psychology, and spirituality.
 Deeply inspired by the potential these fields have to transform the world, he seeks to bring positive and radical change into every interaction, project, and situation that arises in his life.
-Ryan is well-versed in a number of different self-development practices including Vipassana meditation, circling, the study of integral theory, and re-evaluation co-counseling.
+Ryan has explored a number of different self-development practices including Vipassana meditation, circling, the study of integral theory, and re-evaluation co-counseling.
 Ryan is also a music teacher and author.
-He recently published his book The Theory and Creation of Music and holds a degree from Berklee College of Music.
+He published his book The Theory and Creation of Music in 2018 and holds a degree from Berklee College of Music.
 He loves to explore the deep intellectual study of music as well as the creative process of developing original music through composition and improvisation.
 Ryan is currently working on a new book about his own system of self-growth: Adoga.

 Sarah Taub, Ph.D., is a cultural activist whose passion is creating events where people transform.
 She teaches the skills of peaceful, sustainable community – self-awareness, honesty, clear boundaries – and facilitates group processes of many sorts, including consensus decision-making, business meetings and retreats, ZEGG Forum (www.zegg-forum.org/), and conflict resolution sessions.